 Campaign rescheduling is a big problem.
 One needs to unschedule the campaign and then schedule it again.
 Making changes in automated campaigns is not permitted.
 It seems IBM has problems with redoing something.
 Load-time is slow.

 The mailing features are terrible.
-Mails don’t get saved and pasting images is not allowed.
-The customer service is poor and third-party integration is a heck of a job.
+Emails don’t get saved and pasting images is not allowed.
+The customer service is poor, and third-party integration is a heck of a job.

 Stay away from it.

-If you ask me which one is my pick among the best ones, it’s Getresponse.
-Maybe I am a bit bias because I’ve been using it for long, but biases apart, the ease of use and affordability are two areas where Getresponse fares better than others.
+If you ask me which one is my pick among the best ones, it’s GetResponse.
+Maybe I am a bit biased because I’ve been using it for long, but biases apart, the ease of use and affordability are two areas where GetResponse fares better than others.